mkobetic/okapi/README.md

 Usage
 =====

 An application will need to import both the general okapi package to get access to the API, but also any implementation packages that it wants to employ.
-However if the application doesn't use any implementation specific types directly Go will complain about an unused import, therefore in this case a [blank import](http://golang.org/doc/effective_go.html#blank_import) of the implementation has to be used, for example:
+However if the application doesn't use any implementation specific types directly, which should be the usual case, Go will complain about an unused import.
+In this case a [blank import](http://golang.org/doc/effective_go.html#blank_import) of the implementation has to be used, for example:

 ```go
 import (
   "github.com/mkobetic/okapi"
   _ "github.com/mkobetic/okapi/libcrypto"
 )
 ```

 Status